ligato/docs/docs/plugins/vpp-plugins.md

 - [VPP NAT global model ][nat-model]

-The NAT global configuration is divided into several independent parts pertaining to specific VPP NAT features:
+The NAT proto global configuration includes:

-  - **Forwarding** is a boolean field to enable or disable forwarding.
+  - `forwarding` to enable or disable forwarding.
+<br></br>
-  - **NAT interfaces** represents a list of interfaces enabled for NAT.
-If the interface does not exist in VPP, it is cached and potentially configured later.
-Every interface is defined by its logical name and whether it is an `inside` or an `outside` interface.
-Use the [NAT Interfaces REST API][vpp-nat-interfaces] to GET this configuration data.
+  - `nat_interfaces` list of interfaces enabled for NAT.
+If the interface does not exist in VPP, The KV scheduler caches it, for use later.
+You must define every interface with a logical name, and the `is_outside` boolean.
-  - **Address pools** is a list of "NAT-able" IP addresses for a given VRF table.
-Despite the name, only one address is defined in the single "pool" entry.
-Use the [NAT Pools REST API][vpp-nat-pool] to GET this configuration data.
+<br></br>
+  - `address_pool` list of "NAT-able" IP addresses.
+<br></br>
-  - **Virtual reassembly** support for datagram fragmentation handling to allow the correct recalculation of higher-level checksums.
+  - `virtual_reassembly` for datagram fragmentation handling.
+This allows th  correct recalculation of higher-level checksums.

 ---

-**NAT Global Configuration Examples**

 **KV Data Store**

-Put the NAT global configuration data into an etcd data store using the [VPP NAT key][vpp-key-reference].

-Example value:
+Example NAT global data:
 ```json
 {
     "nat_interfaces":[